Charged With BWI On The Water? We Can Help.

 Challenging A Drunk Boating Arrest

 There are many important differences between drunk driving and boating while intoxicated, and that is where the skill and knowledge of your attorney come into play.
-Attorney Travis Noble Jr. worked in law enforcement for 10 years before building his successful criminal law practice focused on DWI defense.
+Attorney Travis L. Noble worked in law enforcement for 10 years before building his successful criminal law practice focused on DWI defense.
 He adapts his proven defense strategies to the unique circumstances of boating under the influence.
 For example:

 - Did the Water Patrol officer have probable cause to stop your boat?